oholter/LDK2021_toward_scope_detection/README.md

 ## Extract sentences from XML

+### Change variables
-* Change variables in main function:
+Change variables in main function in ``src/xmlparser/parsexml.py``

 * path = the path of your XML-file
 * tsv_path = the path of the output tsv-file
 * extract sentences from the level you want in the document (uncomment the)

-* Run the script:
+* Run the python file:

 ``python -m src.xmlparser.parsexml``

 ## Create gazetteers

 ### Create the Termostat lists
+Transform the PDF document into a .txt document.
+This can be done, for example, with the ``pdftotext`` tool in Linux.
-1. Input the document into the [online termostat tool](http://termostat.ling.umontreal.ca/) and get the list of all the terms
+1. Input the text document into the [online termostat tool](http://termostat.ling.umontreal.ca/) and get the list of all the terms
-2. Run ``python -m src.wn`` (change the path in read-csv)
+2. Run ``python -m src.wn`` (change the input/output paths in ``src/wn.py``)
-3. Copy the list to a text-file

 ### Create the ISO 15926
-1. Run ``15926.py`` twice (once for each of the Artefact URIs) and collect the results
+1. Run ``python -m src.15926`` twice (once for each of the Artefact URIs) and collect the results
 2. The list with Artefact CLASS must be curated according to the paper

 ### Create the list from word embeddings